Arusha National Park

-Arusha National Park lies between the peaks of Mount Meru and Mountain Kilimanjaro.
+Arusha National Park specifically lies between the peaks of Mount Meru and Mountain Kilimanjaro.
 It covers a total area of 137 square kilometers and ascends from 1500m at Momella to 4566m at the summit of Mount Meru.
 It contained Ngurdoto crater and Momella lakes until 1967 when Mountain Meru was declared part of the park.

-The Park’s flora and fauna varies with its topography that ranges from forest to swamp.
+The Park’s flora and fauna vary with its topography that ranges from forest to swamp.
 It is best to visit during the dry season from July – March and the best period to climb Mount start from June to February.

-Spectacular views of Mount Meru and Kilimanjaro can be seen from almost every corner of the park on clear days.
+Spectacular views of Mount Meru and Kilimanjaro can certainly be seen from almost every corner of the park on clear days.
 From December – February, the views of Mount Kilimanjaro are inspirational.

 By location, Arusha National Park is about 58 kilometers from Moshi, 35 kilometers from Kilimanjaro International Airport and 25 kilometers east of Arusha.
 This Park is the nearest to Arusha and Kilimanjaro Airport.
 From the main road (between Arusha and Moshi), it is about 10 kilometers up to Ngurdoto gate.

 Aside from the Wild animals, Arusha is known for its abundant species of birds.
 There are over 400 species including the migrant and resident species.
-Some of these species are hamerkops, spur winged gooses, herons, woodpeckers, grey parrots, secretary birds and red sharks.
+Some of these species are hamerkops, spur-winged gooses, herons, woodpeckers, grey parrots, secretary birds, and red sharks.

 See the Cave waterfall

 This natural wonder is located in Arusha National Park just a short distance on the slopes of Mount Meru.
 It is surrounded by lush greenery that is filled with trees that are attractive to most tourists.